 Although Vampire teams include a number of extremely capable players, they are let down by the unreliability of the Vampires.
 While they should be concentrating on the game, their attention often wanders to their hunger and before you know it they are off for a quick bite!

-Overview:
+Vampire Team Overview:

 They are very much not a team for beginners.
 They probably are one of the hardest teams to coach, that goes for experienced coaches as well.
 Vampires are capable of things other teams aren’t but they require a lot of planning and management to use successfully.
-I would highly recommend a rookie coach to start elsewhere as they are guarenteed frustration.
+I would highly recommend a rookie coach to start elsewhere as they are guaranteed frustration.

-Strengths:
+Vampire Team Strengths:

 - ST4 AG4 Vampires